Iran–Pakistan relations: Bilateral trade

 On 12 January 2001, Pakistan and Iran formed a "Pakistan-Iran Joint Business Council" (PIJB) body on trade disputes.
 The body works on to encourage the privatization in Pakistan and economic liberalization on both sides of the countries.
 In 2012, the bilateral trade exceeded $3 billion.
 Official figures from the State Bank of Pakistan for the fiscal year 2011–12 indicate imports of $124 million and exports of $131 million, which had collapsed to $36 million of exports to Iran and less than $1 million of imports for the year to April 2015.
 In 2011, the trade between Iran and Pakistan stood at less than $1 billion and the common geographical borders, as well as religious affinities, are among other factors, which give impetus to an enhanced level of trade.
 According to the media reports, Iran is the second-largest market of Basmati rice of Pakistan, ranking after Iraq.

+In 2023, Iran and Pakistan opened their first border market.
+There will be another dozen border markets built.

 Belt and Road Initiative

-Both Iran and Pakistan maintain strategic partnerships with China, a 25-year strategic deal between China and Iran is considered beneficial to Pakistan and Chinese government welcomes Iran’s active participation in the China–Pakistan Economic Corridor.
+Both Iran and Pakistan maintain strategic partnerships with China, a 25-year strategic deal between China and Iran is considered beneficial to Pakistan and Chinese government welcomes Iran's active participation in the China–Pakistan Economic Corridor.

+Lufthansa is served from Tehran Airport and a number of Pakistanis travel over to take it for business travel to the EU.
+Germany provides the only Western airline in Iran and the United Kingdom provides the only Western airline in Pakistan.